Skip to main content

 Each component of this equation proves important in understanding the value of the ROU asset.
 The ROU Asset calculation begins with the lease liability because it is the present value of future lease payments.

-Initial direct costs are also important for the calculation of the ROU asset because they are connected directly to the asset in the lease that the lessee has the right to use over the course of the lease.
+Initial direct costs are also important for the calculation of the ROU asset because they are connected directly to the asset in the lease that the lessee has the right to use during the lease term.

 What Are Other Considerations for ROU Assets?

 Most considerations for ROU asset calculation are the same for both finance and operating leases.
-For both types of leases, an ROU Asset has to:
+For both classifications of leases, an ROU Asset has to:

 1. Be recorded on a balance sheet as the present value of lease payments over the course of the lease plus payments made at or before commencement plus initial direct costs, less incentives received.